nirvanasupermind/skink/README.md

 # Implementation
 Skink's core is implemented in Node.js.
 The Skink evaluator executes a typed abstract syntax tree.

-# Usage
+# Installation and Usage
-You first need to install Node.js to use the skink implementation.
+You first need to install Node.js if you don't already have it.

-The skink package is available from the npm registry
+After installing Node.js, install skink from npm
 ```
 $ npm install skink
 ```